ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 				const isCloseToLimit = !isLimitExceeded && stats.characters > maxCharacters * .8;
 				const circleDashArray = Math.min( charactersProgress, circleCircumference );

-				// Set the stroke of the circle to show the how many characters were typed. progressCircle.setAttribute( 'stroke-dasharray', `${ circleDashArray },${ circleCircumference }` );
+				// Set the stroke of the circle to show how many characters were typed. progressCircle.setAttribute( 'stroke-dasharray', `${ circleDashArray },${ circleCircumference }` );

 				// Display the number of characters in the progress chart.
-When exceeded the limit,
+When the limit is exceeded,
 				// display how many characters should be removed. if ( isLimitExceeded ) {
 					charactersBox.textContent = `-${ stats.characters - maxCharacters }`;